Diminutives in Australian English: Usage

-Organizations and businesses will often embrace the diminutives given to them by Australians, using them in their own advertising and even registering it as a trademark.
+Organisations and businesses will often embrace the diminutives given to them by Australians, using them in their own advertising and even registering them as trademarks.
 McDonald's Australia, for example, has registered and uses the name Macca's, rather than the term McDonald's still seen on its restaurants in Australia.

-Diminutives are often used for place names, and are only recognised by people in the local area, for example, cot for Cottesloe Beach in Perth, Parra for Parramatta in Sydney and Broady for Broadmeadows in Melbourne.
-Even entire cities and States, such as Shepp for the major regional Victorian city of Shepparton or Gong for the New South Wales coastal city/region of Wollongong or Tassie for the state of Tasmania.
+Diminutives are often used for place names, and are only recognised by people in the local area, for example, Cot for Cottesloe Beach in Perth, Parra for Parramatta in Sydney and Broady for Broadmeadows in Melbourne.
+Even entire cities and States, such as Shepp for the major regional Victorian city of Shepparton or The Gong for the New South Wales coastal city/region of Wollongong or Tassie for the state of Tasmania.

 Pub and hotel names in particular are often shortened.
 For example, the Esplanade Hotel in St. Kilda, will often be called The Espy.

 Purpose and history

 The purpose of diminutives in Australian English is not well understood despite being a prominent part of Australian culture.
 Some research suggests that the use of diminutives serves to make interactions more informal, friendly and relaxed.
 Linguist Anna Wierzbicka argues that Australians' use of diminutives reflects Australian cultural values of mateship, friendliness, informality, and solidarity, while downplaying formality and avoiding bragging associated with tall poppy syndrome.

 Records of the use of diminutives in Australian English date back to the 1800s.
 Older Australians tend to prefer diminutives with endings such as '-o' in smoko (a work rest break); however, younger Australians have begun to use endings such as -s as seen in totes (totally).